DevExpress-Examples/how-to-emulate-binding-to-the-isexpanded-property-of-the-treelistnode-t127638/Readme.md

 * Manage node expanded/collapsed states in code at the data model level.

-* Respond to UI actions through the `ViewModel`.
+* Respond to UI actions using the `ViewModel`.

-You can reuse the `BindableExpandingBehavior` in any [`GridControl`](https://docs.devexpress.com/WPF/DevExpress.Xpf.Grid.GridCell.GridControl) that uses a hierarchical `TreeListView`.
+You can reuse the `BindableExpandingBehavior` class in any [`GridControl`](https://docs.devexpress.com/WPF/DevExpress.Xpf.Grid.GridCell.GridControl) that includes a hierarchical `TreeListView`.

 ## Implementation Details

 ### Bindable Expanding Behavior

-The `BindableExpandingBehavior` class syncs `TreeListNode` expansion with a `Boolean` property in your `ViewModel`:
+The `BindableExpandingBehavior` class synchronizes the `TreeListNode` expanded state with a `Boolean` property in your `ViewModel`:

 * Attach the behavior to a `GridControl` and set the `ExpandingProperty` to the name of your `Boolean` property (for example, `IsExpanded`).

-* When the `IsExpanded` property changes in the data object, the corresponding node in the tree expands or collapses automatically.
+* Every time the `IsExpanded` property value changes in the data object, the corresponding node expands or collapses automatically.

 * When a user expands or collapses a node in the UI, the behavior updates the `IsExpanded` property in the bound object.

-The logic is handled in two directions:
+State synchronization is implemented as two event handlers corresponding to forward and reverse directions:

-1. When data changes
+1. Forward synchronization (when data changes)

 ```csharp
 public void PropertyChanged(object obj, PropertyChangedEventArgs args) {